ROCm/rocSHMEM/docs/compile_and_run.rst

         Note the heap is on the GPU memory.
     * - ROCSHMEM_MAX_NUM_CONTEXTS
       - 1024
-      - Defines the number of contexts an application can use
+      - Defines the number of contexts an application can use.
     * - ROCSHMEM_MAX_NUM_TEAMS
       - 40
-      - Defines the number of teams an application can use
+      - Defines the number of teams an application can use.